runrunicd/blog/content/posts/2023-11-14-embeddings/index.md

 ## What do you need to know about embeddings?
 - An embedding is a vector (list) of floating point numbers, representing a text string.
 - The distance between two embeddings (vectors) measures their relatedness.
 The smaller the distance, the higher they are related, vice versa.
-- t-SNE, which stands for t-distributed Stochastic Neighbor Embedding, is a machine learning algorithm used primarily for the task of dimensionality reduction, particularly well-suited for the visualization of high-dimensional datasets.
+- Dimensionality reduction methods:
+    - t-SNE, a non-linear dimension reduction method, which stands for t-distributed Stochastic Neighbor Embedding.
+The ML algorithm calculates the similarity in both high dimensional sapce and low dimensional space, then the similarity difference in both spaces is minimized using an optimization method, for instance, gradient descend.
 It was developed by Laurens van der Maaten and Geoffrey Hinton in 2008.
 Here's a brief overview of what t-SNE does and how it work.
+    - PCA, a linear dimension reduction method, where the data in high dimensional space is mapped linearly into low dimensional space while maximizing the variance of the data.

 ## Use Cases
 ### Clustering